Kagamiin/ssplayer-nes/README.md

 - cc65/ca65
 - GNU Make

-## NROM folder
+## NROM-legacy folder

-The `nrom` folder contains an older version of the decompression routine that does not use interrupts and is in fact built to be contained inside an **NROM** cartridge.
+The `nrom-legacy` folder contains an older version of the playback routine that does not use interrupts and is in fact built to be contained inside an **NROM** cartridge.
 It's fully cycle-counted and uses **1-bit SSDPCM** instead of **2-bit**, since that provides more storage space for samples.

+Note that a newer, better version is available inside the `non-irq` folder.